PaponAhasan/Competitive-Programming/Programming -Topics/Data_Structure/Linked_List/Linked Lists.md

   Search − Searches an element using the given key.

   Delete − Deletes an element using the given key.

+  Reverse Operation - Reverse an element make the last node to be pointed by the head node.
 ```
 ### Types of Linked List
 ```